ibm-cloud-docs/overview/ibm-cloud-platform.md

 ## Managing security and compliance
 {: #account-security-compliance}

-The IBM Cloud Security and Compliance Center Workload Protection offers a single location where you can validate that your resources are meeting continuous security and compliance.
+The {{site.data.keyword.sysdigsecure_full_notm}} offers a single location where you can validate that your resources are meeting continuous security and compliance.

 You can create policies and controls to ensure that specific areas of your business adhere to your defined requirements or industry regulations.
-From the IBM Cloud Security and Compliance Center Workload Protection dashboard, you can download detailed reports that you can use to provide evidence to stakeholders or external auditors.
-The IBM Cloud Security and Compliance Center Workload Protection also offers security insights that you can use to detect potential threats when observing your account activity.
-For more information, see [Getting started with IBM Cloud Security and Compliance Center Workload Protection](/docs/workload-protection?topic=workload-protection-getting-started).
+From the {{site.data.keyword.sysdigsecure_full_notm}} dashboard, you can download detailed reports that you can use to provide evidence to stakeholders or external auditors.
+The {{site.data.keyword.sysdigsecure_full_notm}} also offers security insights that you can use to detect potential threats when observing your account activity.
+For more information, see [Getting started with {{site.data.keyword.sysdigsecure_full_notm}}](/docs/workload-protection?topic=workload-protection-getting-started).

 ## Creating resources
 {: #provisioning-layer}

-The resource controller is the next-generation IBM Cloud platform provisioning layer that manages the lifecycle of IBM Cloud resources in your account.
+The resource controller is the next-generation {{site.data.keyword.Bluemix_notm}} platform provisioning layer that manages the lifecycle of {{site.data.keyword.Bluemix_notm}} resources in your account.
 Resources are created globally in an account scope.
 The resource controller supports the creation of resources both synchronously and asynchronously.
 Examples of resources include databases, accounts, processors, memory, and storage limits.

 In general, resources that are tracked by the provisioning layer are intended to associate usage metrics and billing, but that isn’t always the case.
 In some cases, the resource might be associated with the provisioning layer to ensure that its lifecycle can be managed along with the account lifecycle.
-The resource controller uses IBM Cloud Identity and Access Management (IAM) for authentication and authorization of actions that are taken against the provisioning layer.
+The resource controller uses {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM) for authentication and authorization of actions that are taken against the provisioning layer.

 The resource controller provides common APIs to control the lifecycle of resources from creating an instance to creating access credentials to removing access to deleting an instance.

 ## Managing your resources
 {: #resource-manager}

 A collection of resources is managed by [resource groups](/docs/account?topic=account-rgs).
 A resource group is associated with your account.
-All IBM Cloud resources must be assigned to a resource group.
+All {{site.data.keyword.Bluemix_notm}} resources must be assigned to a resource group.
 When you create an account, a default resource group is created for you.
-All IBM Cloud IAM-enabled resources must be created within a resource group.
+All {{site.data.keyword.Bluemix_notm}} IAM-enabled resources must be created within a resource group.
 If you have a Lite account, you can have only one resource group, but with a a Pay-As-You-Go or Subscription account, you can create more than one resource group.
 If an account is suspended, the corresponding resource group is suspended as well, and all resources within the resource group are suspended.

 ## Managing Infrastructure as Code (IaC) deployments with projects
 {: #projects}

-IBM Cloud [projects](#x2035151){: term} are a named collection of configurations that are used to manage related resources and Infrastructure as Code (IaC) deployments across accounts.
+{{site.data.keyword.cloud_notm}} [projects](#x2035151){: term} are a named collection of configurations that are used to manage related resources and Infrastructure as Code (IaC) deployments across accounts.
 They enable teams to configure, deploy, and monitor deployments by using DevOps best practices.
 If you select a deployable architecture from the catalog, you can add it to a project to configure and deploy it into your different environments.
 For more information, see [Learn about IaC deployments with projects](/docs/secure-enterprise?topic=secure-enterprise-understanding-projects).

 ## Searching and tagging resources
 {: #search-and-tag}

-The search service is a global and shared resource properties repository that is integrated within the IBM Cloud platform.
+The search service is a global and shared resource properties repository that is integrated within the {{site.data.keyword.Bluemix_notm}} platform.
 It is used for storing and searching a cloud resource's attributes, and it categorizes and classifies resources.
 Resources are uniquely identified by a [Cloud Resource Name (CRN)](/docs/account?topic=account-crn) identifier.
 The properties of a resource include tags and system properties.
-Both properties are defined within an IBM Cloud billing account, and span across many regions.
+Both properties are defined within an {{site.data.keyword.Bluemix_notm}} billing account, and span across many regions.

 This service also manages tags that are associated with a resource.
 You can create, delete, search, attach, or detach tags with the Tagging API.
 Tags are uniquely identified by a CRN identifier.
 Tags have a name, which must be unique within a billing account.
 You can create tags in key:value pairs or label format.

 ## Monitoring your resources
 {: #resources_observability}

-Observability offers a single location where you can monitor and observe your applications and services in IBM Cloud.
+Observability offers a single location where you can monitor and observe your applications and services in {{site.data.keyword.Bluemix_notm}}.

-With the IBM&reg; Cloud Logs service, you can add log management capabilities to your IBM Cloud architecture so you can manage platform and application logs.
-IBM Cloud Logs offers advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
-For more information, see [Getting started with IBM Cloud Logs](/docs/cloud-logs?topic=cloud-logs-getting-started).
+With the {{site.data.keyword.logs_full}} service, you can add log management capabilities to your {{site.data.keyword.Bluemix_notm}} architecture so you can manage platform and application logs. {{site.data.keyword.logs_full_notm}} offers advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
+For more information, see [Getting started with {{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-getting-started).

-You can gain operational visibility into the performance and health of your applications, services, and platforms with the IBM Cloud Monitoring service.
+You can gain operational visibility into the performance and health of your applications, services, and platforms with the {{site.data.keyword.mon_full_notm}} service.
 It offers a full stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
-For more information, see [Getting started with IBM Cloud Monitoring](/docs/monitoring?topic=monitoring-getting-started#getting-started).
+For more information, see [Getting started with {{site.data.keyword.monitoringlong_notm}}](/docs/monitoring?topic=monitoring-getting-started#getting-started).

 ## Monitoring your account
 {: #account_observability}

-Use the IBM&reg; Cloud Logs service to monitor the activity of your IBM Cloud account, investigate abnormal activity and critical actions, and comply with regulatory audit requirements.
+Use the {{site.data.keyword.logs_full}} service to monitor the activity of your {{site.data.keyword.Bluemix_notm}} account, investigate abnormal activity and critical actions, and comply with regulatory audit requirements.
 In addition, you can be alerted on actions as they happen.
 The events that are collected comply with the Cloud Auditing Data Federation (CADF) standard.
-For more information, see [Getting started with IBM Cloud Logs](/docs/cloud-logs?topic=cloud-logs-getting-started).
+For more information, see [Getting started with {{site.data.keyword.logs_full_notm}}](/docs/cloud-logs?topic=cloud-logs-getting-started).

 ## Viewing status
 {: #status-service}

-The IBM Cloud Status page is the central place to find all unplanned incidents, planned maintenance, announcements, and security bulletin notifications about key events that affect the IBM Cloud platform.
+The {{site.data.keyword.Bluemix_notm}} Status page is the central place to find all unplanned incidents, planned maintenance, announcements, and security bulletin notifications about key events that affect the {{site.data.keyword.Bluemix_notm}} platform.
 You can filter these categories by selecting specific locations, components, types of ongoing events, or by using keyword searches.
 For more information, see [Viewing cloud status](/docs/support?topic=support-viewing-status).

 ## Notification preferences
 {: #notification-preference}

-Depending on your IBM Cloud account type, you can choose to receive email notifications about IBM Cloud platform-related items and resource-related items from the [Notification preferences page](https://cloud.ibm.com/user/notifications){: external}.
+Depending on your {{site.data.keyword.Bluemix_notm}} account type, you can choose to receive email notifications about {{site.data.keyword.Bluemix_notm}} platform-related items and resource-related items from the [Notification preferences page](https://cloud.ibm.com/user/notifications){: external}.
 Platform-related items include announcements, billing and usage, and ordering.
 Resource-related items include incidents, maintenance, security bulletins, and resource activity.
 For more information, see [Setting email preferences for notifications](/docs/support?topic=support-email-prefs).